quark-zju/homecad/README.md

 I know very very little about CAD or CadQuery, or 3D printing.
 Those scripts are in poor code quality.
 Experts can probably implement them much more elegantly.

+## Generate `.stl` files for slicing software used by 3D printers

+Ensure [`cadquery`](https://pypi.org/project/cadquery/) is installed, then simply run the scripts:

+    cd src
+    python3 command_strip_plate.py  # or other scripts

+`.stl` files will be written to `~/stl`.
+Some scripts might generate multiple `.stl` files as different parts or variants.
+The scripts can also be edited in [CQ-editor](https://github.com/CadQuery/CQ-editor) which provides a nice interactive preview.

 ## Examples

 <!-- generated-examples -->